tuvokki/dexter-frontend/README.md

 This right now has a simple tutorial setup.

 ####Todo's are
-* easy way to create modules
+* more robust way to easy create modules
+* tests